uber-archive/vis-academy/src/docs/graph/1-render.md

 If the alpha parameter is not provided, it will be set to 255.

 #### `projectionMode` {Number}
-COORDINATE_SYSTEM.IDENTITY
+COORDINATE_SYSTEM.IDENTITY: no projection

 ## 3. Edge Layer: Add Line Layer with Deck.gl

 [LineLayer](https://uber.github.io/deck.gl/#/documentation/layer-catalog/line-layer) can be used to plot a series of lines.

-The color of the line can be also coded by edge attributes.
+The color and stroke width also can controlled by the accessors.
 Note that we expect the accessor `getEdgePosition` will return `{sourcePosition: [x, y], targetPosition: [x, y]}`.

 ```js
 import DeckGL, {